 The entire archaeological site has 22 featured landmarks.
 Between the heat and the crowds, we decided the “do-it-yourself” route made the most sense.
 We moved fast, skipped a few sights, and wrapped it all up in less than 90 minutes.

 Here are a few pics to give you a taste of what you’ll find @ Knossos:

 There are plenty of restaurants to choose from, right outside the palace.
 We chose one at random and were pleasantly surprised.
 Cold beer, good food.

 A visit to nearby Lyrarakis is another great way to disconnect after your hot and history-intensive morning.
-The winery is only 20-25 minutes south of Knossos, by car.
+This amazing family winery dedicated to sustainable winemaking is only 20-25 minutes south of Knossos, by car.

 No visit to Crete is complete without a visit to Balos Beach: the iconic landmark that graces the front of millions of postcards & Google searches.

-Balos Beach is 3 hours away from Knossos, but if your time on Crete is limited, you can visit both in the same day.
+Balos Beach is just over 3 hours from Knossos by car, but if your time on Crete is limited, you can visit both in the same day.
 You’ll just need to start your Knossos tour at 8am sharp, so you can be out of there by 10am (or sooner) and on your way to Balos.

 Despite its controversial restoration, there’s at least one fact about Crete’s Palace of Knossos that can’t be argued: this ancient archaeological site is as structurally-impressive as it is beautiful.